KrabbyHQ/.github/profile/README.md

   <h1>Rusty Chat</h1>

-  <p><strong>A complete open-source chat system supporting text and multimedia communication, including video and audio calling, built with the Rust programming language and the Axum framework. <br/> <br/> All free for the global opensource community.</strong></p>
+  <p><strong>A complete open-source chat system supporting text and multimedia communication(video and audio), built with the Rust programming language and the Axum framework. <br/> <br/> All free for the global opensource community.</strong></p>

   <p>At it's core, the main goal of the project, is to produce a complete backend-only layer that can be integrated to suit any desired frontend whether on the web, or on mobile platforms.</p>